macropay-solutions/php-framework-docs/eloquent.md

 ```

 > [!NOTE]
-> If you set `$modelShouldUsePhpAttributes` to false, you should define your accessors and mutators using the high-performance segregated maps instead of the legacy `get{Column}Attribute` methods or `Attribute::make`.
+> To maximize execution speed, you should define your accessors and mutators using the high-performance segregated maps instead of the legacy `get{Column}Attribute` or `set{Column}Attribute` methods.
 >
 > This leverages an O(1) static lookup, completely bypassing dynamic string manipulation overhead.
-Eloquent accessors for columns used in relations are called with param null when a relation is instantiated so, they must be defined with ?string param and return type even if the column is not nullable in DB.
+Eloquent accessors for columns used in relations are called with `null` when a relation is instantiated, so they must be defined with nullable parameters (e.g., `?string`) and nullable return types, even if the column is not nullable in the database.
     /**
      * Define high-performance segregated accessors.
      */